-If you're wondering what the haircut is best for a receding hairline, you've come to the right place.
+If you're wondering what haircut is best for a receding hairline, you've come to the right place.
 Luckily for you, barbers have mastered haircuts that allow you to hide your receding hairline without compromising on style.
-While there is no one-haircut-fits-all solution for men hoping to hide their thinning dark brown hair, there are several haircuts that will put your receding hairline out of sight and out of mind.
+While there is no one-haircut-fits-all solution for men hoping to hide their thinning, there are several haircuts that will put your receding hairline out of sight and out of mind.

 The Best Haircuts That Hide A Receding Hairline

-The best way to hide a receding hairline is to get rid of it entirely!
+The best way to hide a receding hairline is to get rid of it entirely.
 Most men spend years dreading the day they’ll begin to lose their hair, but it’s a style that looks incredibly handsome on the right man.
-Many men are apprehensive about shaving off all of their hair fearing they don’t have the right head shape for the style.
+Many men are apprehensive about shaving off all of their hair, fearing they don’t have the right head shape for the style.
 This is when it is super important to have a barber you know and trust.

 If you’re not ready to go clean shaven but prefer to keep your hair very short, consider a buzz cut.
-While a buzz cut doesn’t actually hide a signs of baldness, the hair is so short that your hairline becomes far less noticeable.
+While a buzz cut doesn’t actually hide signs of baldness, the hair is so short that your hairline becomes far less noticeable.

 When your hairline begins to recede, it’s usually a slow process that begins near your temples.
 If you’re experiencing thinning, consider a high fade cut.
-Like a buzz cut, a high fade is cut so short on the sides the hairline near your temples is far less noticeable.
+Like a buzz cut, a high fade is cut so short on the sides that the receding near your temples is far less noticeable.

-Caesars may not be as popular as they were in the ‘90s, but they are still a go-to cut in many barber shops.
+Caesars, a short layered haircut with fringe, may not be as popular as they were in the ‘90s, but they are still a go-to cut in many barber shops.
 This cut is typically styled by brushing the hair forward, which covers any thinning and gives the appearance of an undefined hairline.

 When trying to hide a receding hairline, diversion is the name of the game.
 You want to bring people’s eyes away from your hairline and give them something else to look at.
 Enter the lumberjack cut.
 This manly look is similar to a high fade in that it’s cut low on the sides and left longer on top, but no lumberjack look is complete without a big beard.
-The beard doesn’t just look incredibly handsome—it also diverts any attention away from your hairline.
+The beard doesn’t just look incredibly handsome—it also draws any attention away from your hairline.